KTH-Library/KTH-Library.github.io/index.md

 Technical documentation for the components used in ABM:

-- [Documentation for `kontarion-bundle`](https://gita.sys.kth.se/kthb/kontarion-bundle) - how to operate and use the full application bundle
+- [Documentation for `kontarion-bundle`](https://gita.sys.kth.se/kthb/kontarion-bundle) - how to operate and use the full application bundle (**Note** that this is behind login in KTHs local git instance 'Gita')
 - [Documentation for `kontarion` source code at GitHub](https://github.com/KTH-Library/kontarion) - how to operate and use the image bundling the ABM application and its dependencies
 - [Documentation for `kontarion` binaries at Docker Hub](https://hub.docker.com/r/kthb/kontarion)
 - [Documentation for `bibliomatrix` R package at GitHub](https://github.com/KTH-Library/bibliomatrix) - how to operate and develop the R package that contains the ABM application, REST API and embedded public data